Swappnil85/Drishti-V2/DOCS/USER_STORIES.md

   - The app automatically switches between light and dark mode based on system settings
   - All components and screens are properly themed for both modes
   - Text and background colors meet WCAG AA contrast requirements (4.5:1 for normal text, 3:1 for large text)
-  - **NEW**: Charts and visualizations adapt colors for optimal readability in both themes
+  - Charts and visualizations adapt colors for optimal readability in both themes
-  - **NEW**: Users can manually override system theme preference
+  - Users can manually override system theme preference
-  - **NEW**: Theme transitions are animated smoothly without jarring color changes
+  - Theme transitions are animated smoothly without jarring color changes
-  - **NEW**: High contrast mode support for users with visual impairments
+  - High contrast mode support for users with visual impairments

 **User Story**: As a user, I experience haptic feedback for interactions. ✅ COMPLETED

 - **Enhanced Acceptance Criteria**:
   - ✅ Tapping on buttons, toggles, or other interactive elements triggers contextual haptic feedback
   - ✅ Haptic feedback is implemented using Expo's Haptics module with different intensities
-  - ✅ **NEW**: Different haptic patterns for different actions (light for taps, medium for toggles, heavy for alerts)
+  - ✅ Different haptic patterns for different actions (light for taps, medium for toggles, heavy for alerts)
-  - ✅ **NEW**: Haptic feedback can be disabled in accessibility settings
+  - ✅ Haptic feedback can be disabled in accessibility settings
-  - ✅ **NEW**: Success/error feedback uses distinct haptic patterns
+  - ✅ Success/error feedback uses distinct haptic patterns
-  - ✅ **NEW**: Pull-to-refresh and swipe gestures include appropriate haptic feedback
+  - ✅ Pull-to-refresh and swipe gestures include appropriate haptic feedback
-  - ✅ **NEW**: Comprehensive haptic service with 19 contextual feedback methods
+  - ✅ Comprehensive haptic service with 19 contextual feedback methods
-  - ✅ **NEW**: Configurable intensity and pattern customization
+  - ✅ Configurable intensity and pattern customization
-  - ✅ **NEW**: Haptic analytics and usage statistics
+  - ✅ Haptic analytics and usage statistics
-  - ✅ **NEW**: Test patterns functionality for user preference setup
+  - ✅ Test patterns functionality for user preference setup

 ## Epic 5: User Onboarding & Profile Management